ibm-cloud-docs/log-analysis/view_logs.md

 # Viewing logs
 {: #view_logs}

-After you provision an instance of the IBM Log Analysis with LogDNA service in the {{site.data.keyword.cloud_notm}}, and configure a LogDNA agent for a log source, you can view, monitor, and manage log data through the IBM Log Analysis with LogDNA Web UI.
+After you provision an instance of the {{site.data.keyword.la_full_notm}} service in the {{site.data.keyword.cloud_notm}}, and configure a LogDNA agent for a log source, you can view, monitor, and manage log data through the {{site.data.keyword.la_full_notm}} Web UI.
 {:shortdesc}

-When you launch the IBM Log Analysis with LogDNA Web UI, log entries are displayed with a predefined format.
+When you launch the {{site.data.keyword.la_full_notm}} web UI, log entries are displayed with a predefined format.
 You can modify in the **User Preferences** section how the information in each log line is displayed.
 You can also filter logs and modify search settings, then bookmark the result as a *view*.
 You can attach and detach one or more alerts to a view.
 You can define a custom format for how your lines are shown in the view.
 You can expand a log line and see the data parsed.

 Complete the following steps to view logs: